Better Document Classification

 Last week, I wrote about a patent granted to Google which described how the search engine may use categories as a search ranking factor to decide whether or not to include some pages in search results for specific queries.
-The patent was originally filed back in 2004, and focused primarily upon classifying documents based upon things such as the contents of web pages and anchor text in links pointing to pages.
+The patent was originally filed back in 2004, and focused primarily upon document classification based upon things such as the contents of web pages and anchor text in links pointing to pages.

-This kind of user-data based profile information could be used along with more conventional ways of ranking pages to improve the quality of search results, and to provide more personalized results to searchers.
+This kind of user-data based profile information could be used along with more conventional ways of ranking pages to improve the quality of search results and to provide more personalized results to searchers.
 The patent application is:

 Generating Improved Document Classification Data Using Historical Search Results